 ©Asier Romero/Shutterstock.com

 Each ant has a distinctive scent.
 Most of them are quite pungent and unpleasant but some are sweet and almost enticing.
-It’s believed ants release these chemicals when they feel threatened both to repel the threat and potentially to warn other ants that there is danger afoot.
+It’s believed ants release these chemicals when they feel threatened either to repel the threat or potentially warn other ants that there is danger afoot.
 The way they communicate with scents is impressive.
 They’ve developed an incredible ability to communicate with one another based on the scents they emit.

-Sometimes, they’re warning of danger but other times, they’re leaving a trail to alert other ants where the food is.
-They even rate the food based on the pheromones they emit.
-It’s like giving directions to your favorite restaurant and rating the dishes they serve!
+Sometimes, they’re warning of danger but other times, they’re leaving a trail to alert other ants to the location of food.
+They deposit trail pheromones in proportion to food quality or quantity, which recruits more nestmates.
 They can also distinguish one another based on which are workers and which are queens and can tell when an ant that doesn’t belong to their colony has invaded their nest.

 It’s not entirely clear why only some people seem to pick up on the various scents ants emanate.
 However, the common consensus is that it’s a gene-related ability.